History of Berliner FC Dynamo: Regionalliga Nordost (2014-present)

 and captured its seventh Berlin Cup title.

 Chris Reher with the ball during the match between BFC Dynamo and 1.
 FC Köln in the 2018-19 DFB-Pokal.

 BFC Dynamo was joined by experienced center forward Christian Beck and Moldovan goalkeeper Dmitri Stajila for the 2021–22 season.
 Key players on the team during the 2021–22 season were Christian Beck, Dmitri Stajila, Chris Reher, Alexander Siebeck, Michael Blum, Andreas Pollasch, Joey Breitfeld, Darryl Geurts, Andor Bolyki, Niklas Brandt and Philip Schulz.
 BFC Dynamo was drawn against VfB Stuttgart form the Bundesliga in the first round of the 2021-22 DFB-Pokal.
 The match was played at Stadion im Sportforum.
 It was the first match in the DFB-Pokal at the Stadion im Sportforum since FC Berlin played SC Freiburg at the stadium in the 1991-92 DFB-Pokal.
 BFC Dynamo lost the match 0–6.
-BFC Dynamo had great success in the 2021-22 Regionalliga Nordost and finished finished first half of the season as Herbstmeister.
+BFC Dynamo had great success in the 2021-22 Regionalliga Nordost and finished the first half of the season as Herbstmeister.
 BFC Dynamo saw the biggest increase in the number of club members among all clubs in Berlin in 2021, apart from Hertha BSC and 1.
 FC Union Berlin.
 Membership increased by 51 percent in 2021.
 (Note: The number of club members was 2,148 by 30 June 2022.
 That compares with membership numbers as low as 150 to 200 in the early 1990s.)
 BFC Dynamo eventually finished the 2021-22 Regionalliga Nordost in first place and had finally captured its first ever Regionalliga title.
 Christian Beck became the league top goalscorer with 23 goals.